-This report is made possible by the generous support of the American people through USAID.
-The contents are the responsibility of CTWWC and do not necessarily reflect the views of USAID or the U.S. Government.
+This product is made possible by the generous support of the American people through the United States Agency for International Development (USAID).
+The contents are the responsibility of Changing the Way We Care (CTWWC) and do not necessarily reflect the views of USAID or the United States Government.